-Try the Bull’s Head Inn in Beaumaris, a small town with an impressive unfinished castle.
+Try the Bull’s and Townhouse in Beaumaris, a small town with an impressive unfinished castle.
 Castle Street, Isle of Anglesey LL58 8AP.

 Slightly further afield is the delightful faux Italianate village of Portmeirion filled with whimsical follies, statues, fountains, gardens and tourist accommodation.
 It has a wide range of various self-catering cottages, a main hotel and even a castle.

 Travelling around North Wales?
 Check out the fascinating history of Conwy Castle in the scenic town of Conwy.